 Yet the year 2020 brings more attention to Medical Geography because of the coronavirus.
 The maps that you see in the newspaper or online show how Medical Geography uses GIS (Geography Information Systems) to display patterns of the spread of disease.
 GIS not only shows where outbreaks of disease are located, but also can be used to predict sizes and paths of outbreaks.
-This link goes to a map was created using the popular ArcGIS software and pictures current locations of positive cases of the COVID-19 virus in the Milwaukee area. https://www.arcgis.co/home/item.html?id=90194541588449b4bbd82b780fe33596 This map from May 2020 is one example of many applications of GIS by news agencies and government organization.
+This link goes to a map was created using the popular ArcGIS software and pictures patterns of the COVID-19 virus across the United States. https://www.arcgis.com/apps/webappviewer/index.html?id=ade6ba85450c4325a12a5b9c09ba796c

 The famous historical example of using maps to counter disease concerned the 1854 cholera outbreak in on Broad Street in London, England.
 Physician John Snow mapped the outbreak.
 The geographic patterns on the map pointed to a waterborne disease contaminating a city water pump, counter to the contemporary belief that cholera was an airborne disease.
 The author Stephen Johnson chronicled this history very well in his book, “The Ghost Map.”